+ Classic Swiss trekking over mountain passes

 + Sweet mountain villages and comfy hotels

-The Alpine Pass Route crosses Switzerland from East to West, from Sargans to Montreux.
+The Via Alpina (formerly the Alpine Pass Route) crosses Switzerland from East to West, from Sargans to Montreux.
 We take 7 days to cover the central stages of the route.
 Through the Bernese Oberland we pass the Eiger, Jungfrau and Monch.

-We take the normal routing of the Alpine Pass Route as well as giving some options for easier or more scenic paths.
+We take the normal routing of the Via Alpina as well as giving some options for easier or more scenic paths.